-Keeping my climate covenant and building the 3.5 percent.
+Keeping my climate covenant, building the 3.5 percent.

 I have been paying attention to global warming.
 I am outraged about climate change.